-Medical Science Liaison: Why pharmacists make a good MSL candidate
+Medical Science Liaison: Why pharmacists make great MSL?

 The Medical Science Liaison (MSL) role is often associated with PhDs, postdocs and in some counties with an MD degree.
-But we know from our global MSL salary survey that quite a few MSLs globally have a pharmacist background.
-For instance, in the US and Portugal, 27% and 22% of the MSLs (in our MSL salary survey) had a PharmD degree, respectively.
-And in Australia we know there is quite a high percentage of BPharm and/or MPharm trained MSLs.
+But we know from our global MSL salary survey that a lot of MSLs also have a pharmacist background.
+For instance, in the US and Australia, >30% and >25% of MSLs have a PharmD degree, respectively.

-Becoming an MSL as a pharmacist is not too often mentioned as a career path.
-So, what can make a pharmacist a good MSL candidate?
+Becoming an MSL as a pharmacist is not well known as a career path.
+So, why pharmacists make great MSLs?